 Our analysis leads to another clear insight: the GP has a strong financial interest in the very establishment of continuation funds regardless of the specific pricing of the transaction.
-Continuation funds enable the GP to earn additional management fees, diversify some of its risk by crystallizing its carried interest, enjoy an option to get additional carry in the future, and improve its track record.

 While in theory one group of LPs (sellers or buyers) could sometimes have the upper hand-and sometimes the lower hand-in a continuation fund transaction, the GP, like the house in a casino, always wins.
-The reason for this is that any amount the GP loses on the carried interest it receives from the legacy fund by undervaluing the
+The reason for this is that any amount the GP loses on the carried interest it receives from the legacy fund (by undervaluing the price of the assets sold to the continuation fund) will be recovered (in full or in part) through the additional carry and return on investment it receives from the continuation fund.
+At the same time, the GP will always receive the additional private benefits outlined in Section II.D.1 (including additional management fees, the benefits of diversifying some of its risk by crystallizing its carried interest, and the benefit of reduced accountability), and thus will always win.